 I want to start a blog, what do you recommend?

 Personally, i like Blogger .
-I've been using it for almost 8 years now, and it's always been pretty great.
+I've been using it for over 10 years now, and it's always been pretty great.
 It's free and fairly user friendly and easy to get started with.
 Wordpress is also a good one, but i'm not as familiar with it to be honest.

 What is the best way to take a photo of my tile, and what do you use?

-Good question.
-I use a Nikon D3100 to take my photographs.
+I have used a Nikon D3100 to take my photographs.
 I generally leave it on the Auto setting with the flash off so i don't get a flare on my tile.
 It seems to be working... having said that - before i got my big fancy DSLR i was using a Canon Point and shoot digital camera, and that worked great too.

 Natural light is the best for this kind of thing, i've found.